-Canmore’s first annual Neighbour Day is Sunday, September 13, 2020.
-Residents are encouraged to celebrate the day by meeting new neighbours, performing a random act of neighbourliness or by holding (physically distanced) neighbourhood get-togethers.
+Canmore’s second annual Neighbour Day is Sunday, September 12, 2021.
+Residents are encouraged to celebrate the day by meeting new neighbours, performing a random act of neighbourliness or by holding neighbourhood get-togethers.

 Neighbour Day is an annual celebration of community.
 It is about encouraging people to connect with neighbours, inspiring neighbourliness, gathering neighbours to work on a neighbourhood project, learning about all the gifts and crafts your neighbours have to offer or creating opportunities to simply have fun.